-In August 2021, BJS received approval from the OMB to conduct the SSV through August 2024.
-Data collection for the 2020 reference year was initiated in 2021 and completed in April 2022.
-The response rates for the BOP, state prison systems, and state juvenile justice systems were 100%, while 95% of sampled local jails, 95% of locally or privately operated juvenile justice facilities, and 97% of other adult correctional facilities responded to the survey.
-The overall response rate to the 2020 data collection was 95%, up 4% from 91% in 2019.
+Data collection for the 2020 reference year was initiated in 2021 and completed in 2022.
+As in previous years, administrators completed the forms via PDF or a webbased interface.
+The response rates for the Bureau of Prisons, state prison systems, and state juvenile justice systems were 100%, while 95% of sampled local jails, 95% of locally or privately operated juvenile justice facilities, and 97% of other adult correctional facilities responded to the survey.
+The overall response rate to the 2020 data collection was 95%, up 4% from the 91% response rate in 2019.
 Response rates were higher in 2020 than in 2019 across all sampled facility types.